One of the goals of branding is to establish a distinct brand voice that sets you apart from competitors.

 Another way to tune into your audience is to examine your best-performing content.
 What characteristics does each include?
 Is it humorous, empathetic, straightforward, or academic?

-Based on what you learn, create one or more buyer personas and refer to these as you consider your brand voice.
+Based on your learning, create one or more buyer personas and refer to these as you consider your brand voice.

 You can build your buyer personas quickly with WriterAccess’ Buyer Persona Builder.
 Find out more in our free trial!